-(f) Measures to enhance understanding, coordination and cooperation with regard to climate change induced displacement, migration and planned relocation, where appropriate, at national, regional and international levels;80
+(f) Measures to enhance understanding, coordination and cooperation with regard to climate change induced displacement, migration and planned relocation, where appropriate, at national, regional and international levels;

 The types of human mobility identified in the text closely mirror the IPCC's first warnings about the impacts of climate change on migration, displacement and resettlement in 1990.
-Warner explains the placement of the words "national, regional and international" were shifted to emphasize different levels of potential actions, rather than as adjectives to describe the different forms of human movement.81 The inclusion of climate change induced displacement, migration and planned relocation was also interpreted as opening up opportunities for affected Parties to access adaptation funding to address these impacts.82
+Warner explains the placement of the words "national, regional and international" were shifted to emphasize different levels of potential actions, rather than as adjectives to describe the different forms of human movement.
+The inclusion of climate change induced displacement, migration and planned relocation was also interpreted as opening up opportunities for affected Parties to access adaptation funding to address these impacts.
+The inclusion of the different forms of human movement.
+The inclusion of climate change induced displacement, migration and planned relocation was also interpreted as opening up opportunities for affected Parties to access adaptation funding to address these impacts.